thisisalirah/thisisalirah.github.io/_pages/about.md

 Hi :), welcome to my homepage.

-I am a PhD student in Electrical and Computer engineering  department in [North Carolina State University](https://www.ncsu.edu/).
+I received the B.S. degree in electrical  engineering from Ferdowsi University of Mashhad, Mashhad, Iran in 2012.
+I finished my M.S in University of Tehran, Tehran, Iran in 2014.
+I completed my PhD  in Electrical and Computer engineering  department in [North Carolina State University](https://www.ncsu.edu/).
 My research is supervised by [Prof. Huaiyu Dai](https://people.engr.ncsu.edu/hdai/) and [Prof. Ismail Guvenc](https://sites.google.com/site/iguvenc/).
 My research interest is mainly developing mathematically tractable models of cellular networks using the tools of optimization, machine learning and game theory.
 Recently, I bacame intrested in robustness/security of deep image classifiers.
 In summer 2019, I was an intern in [Docomo Innovations, Inc.](https://www.docomoinnovations.com/).
 In summer 2020, I joined [Qualcomm Technologies, Inc.](https://www.qualcomm.com/)  Corporate Research & Development (CRD) as a summer intern.